Life as a Boarder

 The students live comfortably and securely in a structured environment which is warm and friendly and with good academic support.

 The boarding house is supervised by a resident staff who provide a close family network to ensure the physical, emotional and intellectual needs of each individual is met.
 For guidance students are encouraged to talk to the boarding and College staff.
 The College Chaplain and House Deans are also available to talk to students and parents.

 A qualified nurse is available during school hours, the Matron after hours.

 Contact with home is important.
 Students have access to email and their cellphones.
-Parents are able to contact their sons before school and dinner and after Prep; messages may also be left with the Director of Boarding.
+Parents are able to contact their child before school and dinner and after Prep; messages may also be left with the Director of Boarding.

 Boarders are provided with fresh and nutritious meals in the Boarding House Dining Hall, Chartres Hall.
 Menus in Chartres Hall are committed to only offer fresh made meals that meet the fuelled4life guidelines and support students in getting the best balanced diet that will help them not only in meeting their educational needs but their sporting needs also.